 The Company leases office and warehouse space, machinery and other equipment under operating lease agreements which expire at various dates through 2017.
 These leases generally contain scheduled rent increases or escalation clauses, renewal options, or in some cases, purchase options.
 The Company leases certain warehouse space and other equipment under capital lease agreements which expire at various dates through 2030.
-These leases contain scheduled rent increases or escalation of assets recorded under capital leases is included in depreciation expense.
+These leases contain scheduled rent increases or escalation clauses is included in depreciation expense.
 Leasing is used for certain capital additions when considered cost effective relative to other sources of capital.